nwchemgit/nwchem-wiki/Basis.md

 As an alternative,  basis set files downloaded from the basissetexchange.org are available in the NWChem source code (after release 7.0.0).
-In order to switch from the default basis libraries, the following environment variable setting is requires
+In order to switch from the default basis libraries, the following environment variable setting is required
 ```
 NWCHEM_BASIS_LIBRARY=$NWCHEM_TOP/src/basis/libraries.bse/
 ```